 - One reason this is called a Transformer is that, for each Ti block, the number of inputs = number of outputs.
 So, the information coming in is 'transformed' but not increased or decreased in size.
-There are d x n numbers coming in and d x n going out, where d is the embedding size. - This allows an number (K) of Ti blocks to be stacked - Using that, one way that the big transformers are made big is by adding more blocks this way, i.e. just making K bigger

-2. The number of embeddings coming in - n - is often called the context size, and the input itself is called the context; it is very important

-- Context is very important in all human communication!

-- Original Vashwani Transformer, n= 512

-- GPT-2 n = 1024 (1K)

-- GPT-3 n = 2048 (2K)

-- ► GPT-4 n= 8K -> 32K

-- While bigger seems to always be better, the attention block inside the transformer is n2 in the computational complexity; we'll cover that next, but some of the newer models are finding ways around it.
+There are d x n numbers coming in and d x n going out, where d is the embedding size. - This allows an number (K) of Ti blocks to be easily stacked - Using that, one way that the big transformers are made big is by adding more blocks this way, i.e. just making K bigger - 2.
+The number of embeddings coming in n is called the context size, and the input itself is called the context; it is very important - Context is very important in all human communication! - Original Vashwani Transformer, n= 512 - GPT-2 n = 1024 (1K) - ► GPT-3 n = 2048 (2K) - GPT-4 n= 8K -> 32K; and now much higher still - While bigger seems to always be better, the attention block inside the transformer is n\\2 in the computational complexity; we'll cover that next, but some of the newer models are finding ways around it.